 Everyone (parents, family, guests, and healthcare workers) must wash their hands with soap and water or use waterless alcohol-based hand rub when entering and leaving the room.

 - If parents are resting on the bedside furniture, they do not need to wear gowns or gloves.
 Gown or gloves need to be worn only when the parent will be helping with the child’s care or coming in contact with body fluids.
 Some examples are:

-- If parents are helping with dressing changes or are suctioning their child they should wear gloves
+- If parents are helping with dressing changes or are suctioning their child they should wear gloves and gown.

 - If a child has diarrhea or has been vomiting, parents should wear gowns while holding the child on their lap.